 If you run a museum or art gallery, you’re likely dealing with collections of considerable value that are also vulnerable to loss.
 In fact, the collections in art galleries and museums are among the most complicated to insure adequately.
-Working closely with an invested museum insurance professional is critical to maintaining coverage that allows you to promote your gallery or museum with the confidence necessary for continued growth.
+Working closely with an invested museum and art galleries insurance professional is critical to maintaining coverage that allows you to promote your gallery or museum with the confidence necessary for continued growth.

 The biggest risk to art in museums and galleries, which are designed to store and display fine art safely and under peak conditions, is when the pieces are in transit.
 Private collectors are often motivated to share pieces from their collections – or even their entire collections – to museums where they’re guaranteed to be viewed and enjoyed (and protected by state-of-the-art security at the same time).
 In fact, an exhibition in a well-respected gallery or museum can even increase the value of the loaned pieces.
 Unfortunately, it’s the movement from private owner to your gallery or museum and back again that opens the pieces up to the most potential damage.
 While you spare no effort in protecting art in transit – and during installation – damage can, nevertheless, occur.